Nikhil-Sawhney/Power-BI/People Resource Analytics/README.md

-# Project Title - People Resource Analytics
+# Project Title - FitBit Users Data Analysis
 The dataset which contains an excel file containing 24 columns regarding employees information of the company.

 # PROBLEM STATEMENT